-SAFFT has a well-deserved reputation for serving families in crisis in both Hall and Forsyth County.
-With a desire to offer and provide wraparound services for families that are experiencing homelessness, poverty, domestic violence and loss of custody, SAFFT includes individualized community-based services that focus on the strengths and needs of the child and family.
-Wraparound services are developed through a team-planning process, where a team of individuals who are relevant to the well-being of the family collaboratively develop and implement an individualized plan of care, known as a wraparound plan.
+At this current time, we are able to serve and provide Family Therapy & Healing through our Family Resource Centers located in the following counties: Forsyth, Hall, and Floyd.
+SAFFT uses individualized community-based services that focus on the strengths and needs of the child and family that have experienced or are experiencing homelessness, poverty, domestic violence, neglect, or loss of custody.
+Wraparound services for each family are developed through a team-planning process, where a team of individuals who are relevant to the well-being of the family collaboratively develop and implement an individualized plan of care (known as a wraparound plan).
 SAFFT Therapists have specialized training in the following programs:

-For the children:
+For the Children:

-SAFFT’s Family Therapy program culminates in group therapy with various family members in the same session, up to and including the entire family.
+SAFFT’s Family Therapy Program culminates in group therapy with various family members in the same session, and sometimes including the entire family.
 Our approach is distinguished by the use of Parent-Child Interaction Therapy (PICT-A) and Attachment, Regulation, and Competency (ARC) treatments, research-based therapies that reduce the symptoms of traumatic stress in children, build resiliency, and improve the parent-child relationship by changing the parent-child interactions.
 PCIT-A and ARC are unique to other forms of parent training as caregivers are coached live by the therapist while engaging in specific play therapy and discipline skills with their child.